linklab-uva/robotlearning/index.md

 {% include image.html url="/_images/robotlearning.jpeg" width=551 align="left" %}

 ## Prerequisites Required
-- Proficiency in programming (<list CS courses here>).
+- Proficiency in programming.
 All assignments will be based on Python but if you have used a similar language like MATLAB before, you should be able to pick up Python easily.
 Recitation sessions will provide preparatory material.
-- Probability ( (<list preq course here>))
+- Probability
-- Linear Algebra (<list preq course here>)
+- Linear Algebra

 ## Recommended
-- Machine Learning or Data Analysis (<list preq course here>)
+- Machine Learning or Data Analysis (CS 4774 or CS 6316 or Equivalent)
 - (Soft recommendation) Optimization (<list preq course here>)

 ## Evaluation